 What is the best way to do this?

 Do ketogenic diets work for weight loss?

 The answers will vary by individual.
-Some ketogenic diet studies show promise for weight loss, others don’t.
-This study, which appeared in the Journal of Experimental and Clinical Lipidology, showed benefits in reducing weight and heart health markers, like LDL-C, over 24 weeks when overweight subjects were placed on a ketogenic diet.
+Some ketogenic diet studies show promise for weight loss, while others don’t.
+A 2004 study, which appeared in the Journal of Experimental and Clinical Lipidology, showed benefits in reducing weight and heart health markers, like LDL-C, over 24 weeks when overweight subjects were placed on a ketogenic diet.

 What adds to the confusion for consumers is the lack of consistency in the evidence.

 For example, this study, which appeared in 2019 in the Journal Atherosclerosis.
 30 healthy adults were placed on a high fat ketogenic style diet with less than 20g of carbohydrate per day and had their LDL-C measured after 3 weeks.
 On average, LDL-C went up by 44%, but the range of increase varied between 5% – 107%.

 Clearly, the benefits of losing weight on a ketogenic diet aren’t worth it if the dieter increases his or her risk for heart disease in the process.

 However, despite concerns about what keto diets might do to some people’s lipid profiles, many health commentators, dietitians, and physicians recommend keto for weight loss.
 For example, Dr. David S. Ludwig, writing in The Journal Nutrition, offers the case for ketogenic diets as a tool for fighting obesity, and concludes with a call for more research:

 High-quality clinical trials of ketogenic diets will be needed to assess important questions about their long-term effects and full potential in clinical medicine.Dr.
 David S. Ludwig